office@halling.at | (+43)(1)604 31 22 | Mo-Mi 08:30 – 14:00, Do 08:30-17:00 | DE | EN |

 • VAR-BX1-M

-News 2025.05 - Urbanliner Berlin
+News 2025.10 - Berlin Urbanliner

-The first new tooling model of the year 2025!
-With a length of 50 metres, the new generation of BVG trams clearly outshines all previous vehicles.
-The new trams - called Urbanliners - are largely produced by Alstom in Bautzen, Saxony.
-The exemplary 57cm (!) long models are manufactured by the Viennese model railway manufacturer HALLING Modelle on the outskirts of Vienna and steal the show from many of the models produced to date!
+New – now also available with carriage number 5002!
+50 meters long, the new generation of BVG trams clearly outshines all previous vehicles.
+The new trams – called Urbanliners – are largely produced by Alstom in Bautzen, Saxony.
+The exemplary models, which are around 57 cm (!) long, are manufactured by the Viennese model railway company HALLING Modelle on the outskirts of Vienna and steal the show from many of the models produced to date!

 more